deepak-1530/rbe549.github.io/project3spring2025.md

 <a name='present'></a>

 ### 9.4.
-Final Presentation
+Product Pitch Video

-You are required to do an in-person presentation for 5 mins (all team members MUST present) during the time decided (look out for a post on timings on <a href="https://piazza.com/wpi/spring2025/rbecs549">Piazza</a>) explaining your approach, the results as video.
-Explain what all problems you tackled during this project and how you overcame them.
+You are required to do an 3-min project pitch Video (all team members MUST be a part of the video) explaining your approach, the results as video.
+The goal is to make the video just like a product pitch from <a href="https://www.youtube.com/watch?v=mFuyX1XgJFg">Apple</a>/<a href="https://www.youtube.com/watch?v=4Leardp_AGc">Google</a>/<a href="https://www.youtube.com/watch?v=iPJDW5EaIzE">Tesla</a> with stunning visuals and storyline.
+It has to be professionally shot and edited.
+Explain what all problems you tackled during this project and how you overcame them as a part of the story.
+Focus on production quality, you are gauged equally on the technical content and the visual quality of the video.
 Further, talk about non-obvious observations, corner cases and failure modes along with potential ways to solve them.
 Also, give an in-depth analysis of your proposed approach.
-The presentation has to be professional of a conference quality presented to a wide range of audience ranging from a lay-person to an expert in the field.
+The video has to be professional and targeted to a wide range of audience ranging from a lay-person to an expert in the field.
+You are free to use any AI tools for creating stunning visuals.

 <a name='funcs'></a>